 To make these mini Christmas tree pizzas I used puff pastry instead of pizza dough.
 The reason is simple – the pizza dough is very soft and sticky which made cutting out the trees a real challenge.

-The puff pastry will rise in the oven so use reasonable amount of toppings.
+The puff pastry will rise in the oven so use a reasonable amount of toppings.
 For the toppings, you can use anything you like.
 Instead of salami, ham can be also used.

 - I used chilled (fresh) puff pastry that is ready-rolled so all I have to do is unroll it.
 This is the pastry that I can easily get in a supermarket so I always use it.
 If you like using frozen pastry that you thaw and roll out yourself, then go ahead and use that one.
 Just make sure to roll it out thin.

-- Note that these mini Christmas tree pizza bites are really tiny so you need to cut all the ingredients into tiny pieces as well.
+- Note that these Christmas tree pizza bites are really tiny so you need to cut all the ingredients into tiny pieces as well.

 - Depending on the size of your pastry and your cookie cutter you might get more or less Christmas trees out of one sheet of pastry.
 My cutter was not very large but the size was perfect for a 2-bite snack.
-I wouldn’t use a cutter that is smaller than 2.5 inch.
+I wouldn’t use a cutter that is smaller than 2.5 inches.